ArthurZC23/IA369/README.md

 * lat: latitude of the crime occurrence
 * lng: longitude of the crime occurrence
 * Severity: severity of the crime (This is a binary attribute, which can be "LOW" or "HIGH")

+Severity was classified in the following way: If the crime type involves person-to-person interaction with force, intimidation, and/or coercion, than it is a High Severy Crime.
+If it does not involves person-to-person interection, it is a Low Severity Crime.

 The JSON files are stores as blobs at [JSON Blob](https://jsonblob.com/).
 In case of very big JSON files, the site can stop responding if simply copy and paste the JSON directly in their text editor.
 Therefore, we provided a [Python script](https://github.com/ArthurZC23/IA369/blob/master/utils/blobs.py) which takes a JSON blob as inputs and split it in smaller pieces.